OdinGodOfCryptography/seedroller/README.md

 Computers today usually cannot generate true random numbers.
 The only way for a computer without specialized hardware to find a truly random number is through reading a list of random numbers, for example derived from samples of radioactive decay or lists of numbers rolled by dice.

 Random number generators are mathematical functions used by computers to generate a series of numbers that look quite random, but in fact can be reproduced.
 Our very own SHA256 hashing algorithm could be used for this, see this [calculator](https://xorbin.com/tools/sha256-hash-calculator).
 By using a string as input we get some output that looks like a random number (number in a broader sense), and by using that number as input the next time, we get a series of numbers that look random.
+This is the main idea of deterministic wallets, that can generate all private keys from now until eternity using one seed.

 If, however, we use the same seed phrase (the first string input) we can exactly reproduce the whole sequence of numbers.
 This is the way computers generate "random" numbers and there are some issues with this regarding security for generating seed phrases for bitcoin.

 Wallets, both hardware and software, need some "entropy" in order to start generating "random" numbers.
 These "random" numbers are used to generate either the private keys directly, as in bitcoin core, or the seed phrase that in turn generates as many private keys as you could want for all eternity, using the result as input for the next procedure described above.
 This "entropy" that is needed is a list of more random values than just "1" or the time of day, so that the list of "random" numbers that is generated is hard to replicate.
 If someone replicates **your** list of "random" numbers, they can generate your seed phrase and steal all your funds.